-The death of Pearson patriarch and top-notch facial hair wearer Jack had the potential to be the show’s most emotionally resonant plot twist of all.
-Thanks to over-hype, predictability, and clunky execution via urn, it mostly fails.
-This twist's greatest fault, though, is that it robs us of what I am sure would've been the greatest sad old man beard the world has ever seen.
-For shame, This Is Us.
-For shame.
+The death of Pearson patriarch and top-notch facial-hair wearer Jack had the potential to be the show’s most emotionally resonant plot twist of all.
+Thanks to overhype, predictability, and clunky execution via urn, it mostly failed.
+Or maybe I’m just angry about the loss.
+Grief works in mysterious ways — it can even affect internet rankings!

 From the moment Randall told Rebecca that his biological father was sitting upstairs, it was clear that something was up.
-She didn’t flip a table, she didn’t seem shocked, she didn’t slide down the wall while ugly crying.
+She didn’t flip a table, she didn’t seem shocked, she didn’t slide down the wall while ugly-crying.
 She had almost no reaction to the news at all.
-Instead, she very calmly, if not a bit brusquely, asks to meet the guy.
-Once alone, Rebecca tells William he “looks well” because (1) This is Ron Cephas Jones and he is very cute, and (2) The show needed to tell the audience that Rebecca already met William.
+Instead, she very calmly, if not a bit brusquely, asked to meet the guy.
+Once alone, Rebecca told William he “looks well” because (1) this is Ron Cephas Jones and he is very cute, and (2) the show needed to tell the audience that Rebecca already met William.
 Dun dun dun.

 Of course, it also threw us off the scent of the real twist …

 It’s a twist within a twist!
 While us schlubs were waiting for Randall to discover that Rebecca met William when he was first born, This Is Us had loftier plans.
-The confrontation was bound to happen during a big holiday dinner — that is, after all, the best time for Damaging Family Secrets to come to light — but it would've been tough to guess that Randall would discover evidence of a second meeting between Rebecca and William.
+The confrontation was bound to happen during a big holiday dinner — that is, after all, the best time for Damaging Family Secrets to come to light — but nobody guessed that Randall would discover evidence of a second meeting between Rebecca and William.
 A second meeting that took place eight or nine years after the first, when Randall started asking about his biological parents.
-A meeting in which Rebecca realized that William had turned his life around and could possibly have some interest in being a father to Randall, and made the decision to keep William’s existence a secret out of fear that she could lose her son.
+A meeting in which Rebecca realized that William had turned his life around and could possibly have some interest in being a father to Randall, yet made the decision to keep William’s existence a secret out of fear that she could lose her son.
 I KNOW, YOU GUYS.
 Shocking.

-The shock is felt because, yes, it's an unexpected turn of events, but also because it's not just the audience learning something new.
-This time, the characters are stunned too.
-The emotions surrounding the discovery are much more raw.
-Not to mention, it is a big move creatively: This reveal sets fire to one of the show’s strongest relationships.
+It was shocking because, yes, it was an unexpected turn of events, but also because it wasn’t just the audience learning something new.
+This time, the characters were stunned too.
+The emotions surrounding the discovery were much more raw.
+Not to mention, it was a big move creatively: This reveal set fire to one of the show’s strongest relationships.
 Randall forgiving Rebecca for keeping William a secret when she knew he was using drugs is one thing, but lying about his existence after she learned that they could have had a real relationship?
-That’s next-level.
+That’s next level.
 This Is Us tried to explain Rebecca’s actions by having Randall meet a drug-induced hallucination of Jack (isn’t this show the best?!), who explained that Rebecca will always do everything in her power to protect her family.
-If pressed, though, I bet even Hallucination Jack would admit that this level of betrayal goes beyond a mother’s love.
-It saddles the Rebecca character — and the show’s writers — with a big ol’ hurdle to find their way around.
+If pressed, though, I bet even Hallucination Jack would admit that this level of betrayal went beyond a mother’s love.
+It saddled the Rebecca character — and the show’s writers — with a big ol’ hurdle to find their way around.

 What could be more unexpected and bold than announcing that the Pearsons don’t get their happy ending?
-It also leaves us with a whole slew of dramatically interesting questions: mostly when and how, but also why, God, why.
-This is the twist that set off the WHERE IS JACK? pandemonium, which, for as much as I dumped on it just a few paragraphs ago, was initially an intense and emotional question.
+At the time, it left us with a whole slew of dramatically interesting questions: mostly when and how, but also why, God, why?
+Those questions are still slowly being answered, seasons later.
+Another important function of this twist: This is the twist that set off the WHERE IS JACK? pandemonium, which, for as much as I dumped on it earlier in this list, was initially an intense and emotional question.
 Most importantly, this twist taught us that This Is Us wasn’t finished with the surprises.
-Grab your tissues and strap in; this roller coaster of emotions has only just begun.
+It screamed: Grab your tissues and strap in!
+This roller coaster of emotions has only just begun.

 1. The OT (Original Twist)

-The setup is great, but the payoff is even better.
-That final sequence all the way up until that hits-you-in-the-face moment when a firefighter offers Jack a cigarette in the hospital is weaved together so beautifully that it still gives me chills.
-It unfolds so wonderfully that you can’t even be mad at the show for pulling one over on you.
+The setup was great, but the payoff was even better.
+That final sequence all the way up until that hits-you-in-the-face moment when a firefighter offered Jack a cigarette in the hospital was weaved together so beautifully that it still gives me chills.
+It unfolded so wonderfully that you can’t even be mad at the show for pulling one over on you.
 Instead, you thank it and ask it for more.
 It was the first twist, but it was also the best.